 Management of processes or systems that create goods or provide services.
 Includes the basics of forecasting, capacity planning, scheduling, inventory management, total quality management, and supply chain management.
-Prerequisite: ACCT 212, MATH 107 or higher, Spreadsheet competency.
+Prerequisite: ACCT 212, MATH 110 or higher, Spreadsheet competency.

-BADM 340 eCommerce (3, S07)
+BADM 340 eCommerce

-A cutting-edge course designed to give you exposure, understanding, and know-how in the ways the Internet is transforming and facilitating key functions of business.
+A course designed to give you exposure, understanding, and know-how in the ways the Internet is transforming and facilitating key functions of business.
 Exploration of the organizations that have succeeded and those that have failed.
 Understanding the eCommerce strategies companies employ.
 Covers the technological features that make eCommerce both possible and challenging.
-Implications in computer science, accounting, marketing, management, human resources, management, finance, economics, and international business.
+Implications in computer science, accounting, marketing, human resources, management, finance, economics, and international business.